PiaCuk/distillistic/README.md

 - Deep Mutual Learning (DML, Zhang et al., 2018)
 - Teacher-free Knowledge Distillation with virtual teacher (Tf-KD_virtual, Yuan et al., 2020)

 We compare these algorithms on two popular image classification benchmarks, Fashion-MNIST and ImageNet.
+Our experiments show the instability of DML during training, which prevents the students from learning high-accuracy solutions.
+We further underpin the general validity of our findings by testing a variety of DML modifications, which all exhibit instability in training.

+In addition to our analysis of DML, we have shown that Tf-KD_virtual biases the student to under-confident, high-entropy predictions.
+While this does not degrade the accuracy during training, it does deteriorate the model’s ability to generalize, as our experiments on an unbalanced dataset demonstrate.
+By omitting the additional smoothing of the teacher and student distributions, we strongly reduce the miscalibration of the student model in Tf-KD_virtual and achieve a competitive performance on Fashion-MNIST and ImageNet.

 Additionally, we introduce a novel distillation setup, namely cross-quality distillation.
 In cross-quality KD, the teacher is pre-trained on full-resolution images, while the student learns on low resolution.
-The goal of cross-quality KD is that the student learns meaningful features from the teaching signal that it could not learn from the low-resolution images alone.
-We compare cross-quality KD to DML in a set of downscaling experiments.
+With the teaching signal, the student is encouraged to learn meaningful features that it could not learn from the low-resolution images alone.
+We compare cross-quality KD against DML in a series of downscaling experiments, showing that with KD, a good trade-off between accuracy and resource requirements can be achieved.
+Furthermore, the experiments again demonstrate the importance of a good calibration of the teaching signal, which also needs to reflect the uncertainty inherent in the learning task.
+As in previous work, temperature smoothing proves to be a simple yet effective technique to mitigate miscalibration.

 ### Resources

-The KD, DML, and Tf-KD_virtual implementations were based on the KD_Lib library (Shah et al., 2020).
+The KD, DML, and Tf-KD_virtual implementations were based on the KD-Lib library (Shah et al., 2020).
 We used the pre-trained ImageNet models from torchvision, a library that is part of the PyTorch framework (Paszke et al., 2019).
 Both datasets used, Fashion-MNIST and ImageNet, are publicly available.

 ## References
 - Hinton, Geoffrey, Oriol Vinyals, and Jeff Dean.
 "Distilling the knowledge in a neural network." arXiv preprint arXiv:1503.02531 (2015).